Get insider access

 3. Best Mid-Range Blender For Frozen Drinks

-You don't necessarily need to pay high-end prices to get a blender that can make great frozen drinks.
-If you're looking for the best blenders for margaritas, piña coladas, and other blended treats at a more affordable price, look at the Ninja Foodi Power Pitcher System.
-This blender's lower price comes with a step down in build quality compared to the previous picks, and its design isn't as convenient since it lacks a two-part lid.
+The Ninja Foodi Power Pitcher System is the best mid-range blender for frozen drinks that we've tested.
+This blender is a good option if you're looking for the best blenders for margaritas, piña coladas, and other blended treats at a more affordable price.
+It comes with a step down in build quality compared to the previous picks, and its design isn't as convenient since it lacks a two-part lid, meaning you have to stop the blender to add more ingredients.
 Still, it's fantastic for ice-crushing and has no issue processing fibrous fruits like berries or pineapple.
-Although the lid doesn't let you easily add more liquid mid-blend, it has a pouring spout, so you can serve drinks without removing the lid to help avoid spills.
+The lid has a pouring spout, so you can serve drinks without removing the lid to help avoid spills.

-If you use a lot of fruit in your recipes or like to make smoothies and pureed soups, the previous picks can make an even smoother blend with fibrous ingredients.
-Also, while it has a pulse mode that works well for ice crushing, the speed dial doesn't offer a very wide range of speeds, so you have fewer options for adjusting the speed to suit different recipes.
-The very sharp blades make it hard to clean by hand, but the jar, blades, and lid are all dishwasher-safe.
+It's not the best for recipes with fruit since the previous picks all make an even smoother blend with fibrous ingredients.
+Also, while it has a pulse mode that works well for ice crushing, the speed dial offers a limited range of speeds, so you have fewer options for adjusting the speed to suit different recipes.
+The sharp blades make it harder to clean by hand, but the jar, blades, and lid are all dishwasher-safe.

 See our review